How to properly plan a beautiful yet well-functioning kitchen

-    Keeping a landing area by the sink helps keeping your floor clean by avoiding splashes from the sink and garbage, dirt falling off the edges. it will also leave you proper working and cleaning space for your convenience.
+Keeping a landing area by the sink helps keep your floor clean by avoiding splashes from the sink and garbage, and by preventing dirt from falling off the edges.
+It will also provide proper working and cleaning space for your convenience.

 work stations.
-With this approach, each standard task station (prep, cooking, storage and cleanup areas, as well as the more specialized ones (baking and canning, for example), is centered around a major appliance and its landing area of at least 15 inches of adjacent countertop.
+With this approach, each standard task station (prep, cooking, storage and cleanup areas, as well as the more specialized ones like baking and canning, for example), is centered around a major appliance and its landing area of at least 15 inches of adjacent countertop.

-    We also specialize in Kosher Kitchens, We understand how to build them properly.
+We also specialize in Kosher Kitchens so we understand how to build them properly.

 Locating an Island

 Islands, which continue to be popular, are a great way to add informal seating, as well as extra prep space and storage, to a kitchen.

 Rather than a flat expanse of countertop, todays islands often feature different levels and customized details like prep sinks, second

 dishwashers and warming drawers.
 Islands offer a good place for open shelving for cookbooks, built-in wine storage, and lit display areas.